EOEPCA/deployment-guide/docs/ades.md

 **NOTES:**

 * TLS is enabled by the specification of `certManager.clusterIssuer`
 * The `letsencrypt` Cluster Issuer relies upon the deployment being accessible from the public internet via the `global.domain` DNS name.
-If this is not the case, e.g. for a local minikube deployment, then this is unlikely to be the case.
+If this is not the case, e.g. for a local minikube deployment in which this is unlikely to be so.
 In this case the TLS will fall-back to the self-signed certificate built-in to the nginx ingress controller
 * `insecureTlsSkipVerify` may be required in the case that good TLS certificates cannot be established, e.g. if letsencrypt cannot be used for a local deployment.
 Otherwise the certificates offered by login-service _Authorization Server_ will fail validation in the _Resource Guard_.
 * `customDefaultResources` can be specified to apply initial protection to the endpoint